Ioannis Krontiris

 Ph.D, Senior Researcher at Huawei Technologies

-I am currently working as Senior Research Engineer at the European Research Center of Huawei in Munich, Germany.
+I am currently working as Technical Manager R&D Europe at the European Research Center of Huawei in Munich, Germany.

 I hold a Ph.D.
 Degree in Computer Science from University of Mannheim in Germany, and a M.Sc.
 Degree in Information Technology from Carnegie Mellon University in USA.